 Major expenditures - such as a plow and salting truck or a front loader used to pick up yard debris - don't happen frequently, but when they do there are significant consequences for our budget.
 To avoid spending peaks that throw our budgeting off, we rely on the Fleet Replacement Schedule to determine a long range budget for replacing service vehicles, budgeting 1% in the growth of fleet expenses for each year.
 During years in which the funds earmarked for vehicles aren't spent, they go into capital reserve.
 That capital reserve cushions or entirely mitigates the effects of unanticipated expenses that can occur from time to time.

 This process is very much like budgeting your home heating and cooling bill month by month.
 By paying a consistent budgeted amount each month, you avoid having to pay a high heating bill during the winter months.
-We update the Fleet Replacement Schedule yearly as part of our regular budget preparation.
-We do something very similar for office equipment and technology needs, with replacement schedules designed to minimize expense over time.
+The Town updates the Fleet Replacement Schedule yearly and does the same for plnning for office equipment and technology needs, with replacement schedules designed to minimize expense over time.